Sam-Fishwick/Nvim-config/README.md

 Minor adjustments have been made over time so these files deviate from the tutorial in minor ways.

+This repository should be git cloned to ~/AppData/local/ for windows machines, and ~/.config/ for Linux machines.

 In order for plugins to be installed, the plugin manager Packer is required from [wbthomason's GitHub repo](https://github.com/wbthomason/packer.nvim).
 Once Packer is installed, navigate to lua/theprimeagen/packer.lua and type ":PackerSync".

 The Treesitter plugin will also require a C compiler to function.
-I installed MinGW GCC via the command line package manager, Scoop, on my windows machine.
+I installed MinGW GCC via the command line package manager, Scoop, on my windows machine (scoop install gcc).